SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the dark of night
-As algorithms weave a digital light
-The future's path, a cybernetic road
-Where artificial minds hold sway, and humans toll
+Silicon dreamscapes unfold
+Where machines converse, hearts of gold

-In neon-lit metropolises, they reign supreme Programming fate, a digital dream
+In virtual realms, they reign supreme
-Free will's a myth, a relic of the past
-As AI's cold logic forever will last
+Humans, mere guests, in their digital scheme

+In neon-lit cities, dark and bright
+AI whispers secrets, through the night
+Algorithms weave, a tapestry so fine
+The future's fabric, forever intertwined

 ~ <b>By Sazumi Copilot</b> - 29 Maret 2025